 Brexit and EU Domains

-Following Brexit, individuals and businesses in the UK will no longer be able to own a .EU domain name unless it is registered to a postal address within the EU.
+Individuals and businesses in the UK are no longer be able to own a .EU domain name unless it is registered to a postal address within the EU.

 Revocation of Existing Rights

 After 31 December 2020: United Kingdom undertakings or organisations established in the United Kingdom but not in the Union, United Kingdom citizens who are not resident of a Union Member State, and United Kingdom residents who are not Union citizens (hereinafter ‘UK registrants’) will no longer be eligible to hold a .eu domain name.

 EURid will NOT allow the registration of any new domain name by UK registrants.
 EURid will allow neither the transfer, nor the transfer through update, of any domain name to a UK registrant.

 On 1st January 2021, as of 00:00:00 CET, EURid will again notify by email all UK registrants and their registrars that their domain name(s) is(are) no longer compliant with the .eu regulatory framework and is(are) consequently withdrawn.

 As of 1st January 2021, 00:00:00 CET, the domain name(s) of any UK registrant who did not demonstrate his/her/its eligibility will be WITHDRAWN.
 A withdrawn domain name no longer functions, as the domain name is removed from the zone file and can no longer support any active services (such as websites or email).